tarantool/tarantool/doc/sphinx/book/box/atomic.rst

 :ref:`net_box <package_net_box>`,
 :ref:`console <package-console>`, or
 :ref:`socket <package-socket>` (the "os" and "network" requests).
-Note re storage engine: with sophia :ref:`select <space-select>` is an implicit yield request, but data-change requests may not be.
+Note re storage engine: with sovinyl :ref:`select <space-select>` is an implicit yield request, but data-change requests may not be.

 The yield occurs just before a blocking syscall, such as a write to the Write-Ahead Log (WAL)